Jaehyun: 2012–2016: Pre-debut activities

-2016-2018: Debut with NCT
+2016–2018: Debut with NCT

-In April 2016, Jaehyun officially debuted as a member of the first NCT's sub-unit, NCT U, with the singles "The 7th Sense" and "Without You".
+In April 2016, Jaehyun officially debuted as a member of NCT's sub-unit, NCT U, with the singles "The 7th Sense" and "Without You".
 On July 10, he made his debut as a member of NCT 127 with their first EP, NCT#127.
 In March 2017, Jaehyun joined the radio show NCT Night Night as a DJ alongside fellow member Johnny.
 In November 2017, Jaehyun and Dear released the song "Try Again" for the project SM Station.
-In December, he was featured in the music video for Wendy and Baek A-yeon's "The Little Match Girl".
+In December, he featured in the music video for Wendy and Baek A-yeon's "The Little Match Girl".
 In January 2018, Jaehyun released the single "Timeless" alongside a new NCT U lineup as part of the SM Station project.